Professionalism in the speech of people of different professions

 (according to the textbook by T. A. Ladyzhenskaya)

-teachers of Russian language and literature
+teacher of Russian language and literature

-MKOU Verkhnetereshanskaya school
+MKOU Verkhnetereshanskaya secondary school

 Starokulatkinsky district